Preserving your family’s wealth for future generations

-- Durable Power of Attorney – This document allows you to appoint a person or bank to handle all of your financial affairs until your death.
-When a durable power of attorney only becomes effective upon incapacity, it is often referred to as a springing durable power of attorney.
-A durable power of attorney will help avoid the need for conservatorship proceedings in Probate Court, which would involve the need for court permission on many financial transactions.
+Durable Power of Attorney – This document allows you to appoint a person or bank to handle all your financial affairs until your death.
+Most durable powers of attorney are effective immediately, but a springing durable power of attorney only becomes effective upon incapacity.
+A durable power of attorney allows you to decide who controls your finances and helps you avoid the arduous, expensive and time-consuming conservatorship proceedings in Probate Court, which would involve the need for court permission on some financial transactions.
 The powers given to the person you appoint in a durable power of attorney must be specifically authorized, so a durable power of attorney must be tailored to your wishes.

-- Health Care Proxy – This document designates who will make medical decisions for you in the event you are unconscious or mentally impaired, either temporarily or long-term.
-This document can usually help avoid the need for guardianship proceedings in Probate Court, and can contain a written expression of your preferences for end-of-life care.
+Health Care Proxy – This document designates who will make medical decisions for you in the event you are unconscious or mentally impaired, either temporarily or long-term.
+This document can usually help avoid the need for the arduous, expensive and time-consuming guardianship proceedings in Probate Court, and can contain a written expression of your preferences for end-of-life care.

-- HIPAA Authorization – This document, which cannot legally be contained within another document, is needed to enable persons of your choice to access your Personal Health Information in compliance with the Health Insurance Portability and Accountability Act.
+HIPAA Authorization – This document enables persons that you have chosen to access your Personal Health Information in compliance with the Health Insurance Portability and Accountability Act.

-- Declaration of Homestead – This is a recordable document that can protect the first $500,000.00 of your home’s equity from lawsuits (but we often recommend that purchasing an umbrella policy is a better move).
+Declaration of Homestead – This is a recordable document that can protect the first $500,000.00 of your home’s equity from lawsuits (but note that we often recommend that purchasing an umbrella policy is a better move).

 Trust – There are many types of trusts that can hold assets for the benefit of you and other persons, and trusts can be revocable (completely amendable), irrevocable (mostly or completely unchangeable), or testamentary (included as a part of your Last Will and Testament).
 Attorney Barreira will consider your estate plans and advise you on whether any type of trust would be appropriate for your situation.